New to Legal Services?

 The unifying factor for our community is eligibility for grants from the State Bar of California.
 IOLTA grants are distributed by the State Bar through the Legal Services Trust Fund Commission.
 IOLTA stands for Interest on Lawyer Trust Accounts.

 Put simply, it’s the very small amount of interest earned on accounts that attorneys hold for clients either for too short a time or of too small an amount to justify opening a separate client account.
-Those funds, from all California attorneys, in the aggregate, amount to millions of dollars a year.
+Those funds, from all California attorneys, in the aggregate, amount to millions upon millions of dollars a year.
 In California, as in most other states, that pooled interest goes to support legal services programs as defined by statute.
-Over the past decade, this source of funding finally recovered from the last economic recession, which had a low of $5 million a year and is now projected to be as high as $60 million in 2023.
+Over the past decade, this source of funding finally recovered from the last economic recession, which had a low of $5 million a year.
+In 2025, IOLTA grants will be a total of $252 million, which is projected to decrease dramatically in 2026.
 This volatility, related to interest rates, is the reason why other funding is so critical.

 The California Business and Professions Code with requirements for IOLTA accounts is CAL.
 BPC.
 CODE § 6212.
 The section defining qualified legal services projects is CAL.
 BPC.
 CODE § 6213.